- March 29, 2020

 - Be careful of overusing Powerpoint, – use it sparingly and pay attention to how the information appears on the computer screen (is it too much, too small etc.).
 Remember, Powerpoint is there to assist the speakers, not the other way around and slides can always be shared afterwards along with any key outcomes and next steps.

-- With regard to Q&A this can be run via the chat function with participants posing their questions in the chat function for you to answer.
+- With regard to Q&A, this can be run via the chat function with participants posing their questions in the chat function for you to answer.
 It can be helpful to line up someone to help you triage the questions – you may want to ask one of your colleagues to help.
+Additionally may good use of spotlighting function to make it clear who is moderating and answering.

 Tip Five – manage time with precision

-Start and finish the meeting as communicated – this means for future meetings individuals will be clear on timings and not dial in late or dial out early.
+Start and finish the meeting/event as communicated – this means for future meetings and events individuals will be clear on timings and not dial in late or dial out early.

 Sticking to timings also means setting clear ground rules including reminding participants of speaking etiquette so that no one individual or group dominates the discussion and prompt speakers when they are 5, 2 and 1 minute out of time (through the chat) are all approaches that help with managing time.

-Finally, with each virtual meeting you run, you will learn what works and what doesn’t, and you will get braver with experimenting.
+Finally, with each virtual meeting/event you run, you will learn what works and what doesn’t, and you will get braver by experimenting.
 Remember to keep a note so that you can develop and evolve your approach.

-We believe virtual meetings are here to stay so we would encourage you to hone your virtual meeting craft and pave the way to making successful virtual meetings regularly.
+Virtual meetings and events are here to stay so we would encourage you to hone your craft and pave the way to making successful virtual meetings and events regularly.

 If you would like further guidance or assistance with curating, hosting or presentation skills training for virtual meetings, then please feel free to contact us at www.haslerhillconsulting.co.uk or on +44 (0) 7773229909 and we would be happy to help.